Billy Hughes: Lyons government, 1931–1939

 The UAP won a sweeping victory at the 1931 election.
 Lyons sent Hughes to represent Australia at the 1932 League of Nations Assembly in Geneva and in 1934 Hughes became Minister for Health and Repatriation in the Lyons government.
 Later Lyons appointed him Minister for External Affairs, but Hughes was forced to resign in 1935 after his book Australia and the War Today exposed a lack of preparation in Australia for what Hughes correctly supposed to be a coming war.
 Soon after, the Lyons government tripled the defence budget.
 Hughes also wrote in Australia and the War Today that the League of Nations was broken and that it could have worked only if it had been backed by force.
 He believed that every nation must look to its own defences and that, as Britain was preoccupied in European affairs, Australia would have to defend itself.

 After the 1931 Japanese invasion of Manchuria, Hughes believed that the British should remain neutral, and adopted the same attitude towards Italy's invasion of Abyssinia in 1935.
 Hughes believed that the British Empire was in danger because of its weakness in the Mediterranean.

-Hughes was brought back to Australia by Lyons as Minister for External Affairs in 1937.
-In 1938 Germany requested the return of her Pacific colonies but Hughes declared that Australia should hold onto New Guinea, and in April 1939 he said that if Germany wanted colonies she would have to fight for them.
+After the 1937 election, Hughes was appointed external affairs minister for a third time in place of Pearce, who had been defeated.
+His department had only been separated from the Prime Minister's Department in 1935 and remained small in size, with Lyons taking the primary responsibility for formulating foreign policy.
+In cabinet, Hughes continued to advocate for full-scale rearmament and was skeptical of the Singapore strategy.
+He came into public conflict with the German consul-general Rudolf Asmis on several occasions, particularly over suggestions that Australia should return Germany's former colonies.

-By the time of Lyons' death in 1939, Hughes was also serving as Attorney-General and Minister for Industry.
-He also was Minister for the Navy, Minister for Industry and Attorney-General at various times under Lyons' successor, Robert Menzies.
+By the time of Lyons' death in 1939, Hughes was also serving as attorney-general and minister for industry.
+He also was minister for the Navy, minister for industry and attorney-general at various times under Lyons' successor, Robert Menzies.